Editors' Note: Updated at 12:59 p.m. ET on Aug. 20 with the latest benchmarks and test results for the Galaxy Note 10 Plus.

 Forget about leaks, furtive screenshots and cryptic tweets.
-The Galaxy Note 10 has arrived, and we now know exactly what kind of specs Samsung's latest phablet offers — no inside sources required.
+The Galaxy Note 10 arrives in stores this Friday (Aug.
+23), and we know exactly what kind of specs Samsung's latest phablet offers — no inside sources required.

 This year's Galaxy Note update actually features two phones, a departure from years past when Samsung rolled out a single version of the Note.
 Instead, we've got the relatively smaller Galaxy Note 10 along with the supersized Galaxy Note 10 Plus.
-There's also a 5G version of the Galaxy Note 10 Plus in the works, but that model isn't expected right away.
+There's also a 5G version of the Galaxy Note 10 Plus, too.

 Galaxy Note 10 Specs

 |Galaxy Note 10||Galaxy Note 10 Plus||Galaxy Note 10 Plus 5G|

 |Display (Resolution)||6.3-inch Dynamic AMOLED (2280x1080)||6.8-inch Dynamic AMOLED (3040x1440)||6.8-inch Dynamic AMOLED (3040x1440)|

 |Rear Cameras||16-MP ultra-wide (ƒ/2.2); 12-MP wide angle (ƒ/1.5-f/2.4); 12-MP telephoto (ƒ/2.1)||16-MP ultra-wide (ƒ/2.2); 12-MP wide angle (ƒ/1.5-f/2.4); 12-MP telephoto (ƒ/2.1); time-of-flight VGA||16-MP ultra-wide (ƒ/2.2); 12-MP wide angle (ƒ/1.5-f/2.4); 12-MP telephoto (ƒ/2.1); time-of-flight VGA|

 |Battery Size||3,500 mAh||4,300 mAh||4,300 mAh|